Future-Systems-Lab/HypnoNeuro/README.md

-# HypnoNeuro: Where Mental Wellness Meets the Metaverse™
+# HypnoNeuro™: Where Mental Wellness Meets the Metaverse™

-HypnoNeuro is a decentralized, gamified wellness ecosystem that integrates natural healing, trauma-informed therapy, and Web3 technology to support anonymous, reward-based mental health care.
+HypnoNeuro™ is a decentralized, gamified wellness ecosystem that integrates natural healing, trauma-informed therapy, and Web3 technology to support anonymous, reward-based mental health care.

 ---